jrpdango/page-summarizer/Explanation.md

+# Preface

+Before we begin, I want to preface this by saying that all of the text below is written by me -- **none of it is AI generated.**

 # The Problem

 Sometimes we need to read some information from a website but don't necessarily want to read it all from top to bottom.
 We want to be able to feed text to a program and have it summarize things for us, so it's easier and faster to get the main points.